MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/zendesk.md

 ms.date: 02/08/2017
 ---

-# Zendesk with Visual Studio Team Services
+# Zendesk with VSTS

 If you use Zendesk to support your customers, you can create work items in VSTS directly from your Zendesk tickets.
 Then you can configure VSTS to update the Zendesk ticket when the work item is updated.

-## Install the Team Services app for Zendesk
+## Install the VSTS app for Zendesk

 1. Download the .zip file that contains the VSTS for Zendesk app from [GitHub](https://github.com/Microsoft/vsts-zendesk-app).